panzi/unvpk/VPK.markdown

 VPK File Format Specification
 =============================
+My guess is that VPK stands for "Valve Package".
+It is used by games based on Valves Source engine.

 VPK stores files into several archives.
 The directory information is stored in a file that ends with "`_dir.vpk`".
 All other archives related to this package are located in the same directory and have the same prefix but instead